Swifterhtmler/Swifterhtmler/README.md

  🌱 I’m currently learning python and MongoDb.

- 📫 You can reach me trough email (in my portfolio)
+ 📫 You can reach me trough email (in my portfolio).

 </div>